isabella232/limitless-flows-blueprint/blueprint/index.md

 - ***Switch***:
   - ***Case 1*** - Shows routing straight to an agent rather than the GigCX Crowd
   - ***Case 2*** - Shows where automation/chatbot could be used (Self help)
-  - ***Case 3*** - Sends a follow-up message to Limitless via the Data action (customer replies to the thread)
+  - ***Case 3*** - Sends a follow-up message to Limitless via the data action (customer replies to the thread)

 ![Send response block](images/025.png "Send response block")

 - ***Default*** - Routing the original question to the expert.
-This part of the flow contains a Call Data Action using the ‘Limitless Push Question’ action.
-This submits the Customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
+This part of the flow contains a Call Data Action using the ‘Limitless Push Question’.
+This submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
 The Genesys Conversation ID and Limitless Message ID are exchanged in the integration.

 ![Limitless call data action](images/026.png "Limitless call data action")

 #### **Limitless expert state**
 This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 #### **Enter The loop**
 After successfully submitting the customer question to Limitless, the ‘Limitless Expert’ flow prepares to enter a loop.
-The Loop performs one function, to monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking appropriate action based on these statuses.
+The Loop performs one function, to monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking the appropriate action based on these statuses.

 ![Limitless expert flow](images/027.png "Limitless expert flow")

 By default, the Loop will execute 90 times with a wait time of 8 seconds.
-These values can be changed to adjust the customer experience in different Email channels and scenarios - consider changing these values only in consultation with the Limitless Team.
+These values can be changed to adjust the customer experience in different email channels and scenarios - consider changing these values only in consultation with the Limitless Team.

 To prepare for entering the loop, the flow attaches the Limitless Message ID to the Conversation - This is used to signify that a conversation is ‘with Limitless’, and this association is removed later in the flow when the Limitless portion of the conversation is over.